eresearchqut/ontvisc/README.md

 ### Host read filtering
 - Reads mapping to a host genome reference or sequences can be filtered out by specifying the ``--host_filtering`` parameter and provide the path to the host fasta file with ``--host_fasta /path/to/host/fasta/file``.

-A qc report will be generated summarising the read counts recovered after host filtering.
+A qc report will be generated in text and html formats summarising the read counts recovered after host filtering.

 ### Read classification analysis mode
 - Perform a direct blast homology search using megablast (``--megablast``).